 When is Refinancing Worth it?

-Shopping for a mortgage?
-We'll be glad to answer your questions about your mortgage needs!
-Give us a call today at (443) 619-7900.
-Want to get started?
-Apply Now.
+Are you looking for a mortgage loan?
+We'll be glad to talk about your mortgage needs!
+Give us a call at (443) 619-7900.
+Ready to begin?
+Apply Here.

-Ever hear the old rule of thumb that says you should only consider refinancing if the new interest rate is at least 2 points below your existing one?
-That may have been true a while back, but with refinancing dropping in cost recently, it's never the wrong time to think about a new mortgage loan!
-Refinancing has a number of benefits that can make it worth the up-front cost a few times over.
+Some have said that only in the case your new interest will be at least two points under your current rate, should you refinance your mortgage.
+That may have been valid years ago, but with refinancing dropping in cost in recent years, it is never the wrong time to think about a new loan!
+Refinancing has a variety of advantages that can make it worth the initial cost a few times over.

-You might investigate paying points to be given a lower interest rate.
-If you pay (on average) 3% of the mortgage loan amount initially, your savings for the term of the new mortgage loan can be significant.
-You might have heard that points may be deducted on your income taxes, but because tax regulations are difficult to keep up with, we urge you to speak with your tax professional before making decisions based on this.
+Paying discount points can help you attain a lower interest rate.
+The amount you will save over the life of the loan could be significant if you've paid up front about 3% of the new loan balance.
+You may have heard that the points may be tax deductible, but since tax regulations are difficult to keep up with, we urge you to speak with a tax professional before making decisions based on this.

-Another thing about taxes is that if your interest rate is lowered, it follows that you'll also be reducing the paid interest amount that you'll be able to deduct from your taxes.
-This is another expense that borrowers take into account.
-Call us at (443) 619-7900 to help you do the math.
+Speaking of taxes, when you reduce your interest rate, naturally you'll also be lowering the interest amount that you'll be able to deduct on your taxes.
+This is another cost that some borrowers take into consideration.
+We can help you do the math!
+Call us at (443) 619-7900.